 Step 3: Enter Wi-Fi credentials into the web interface.
 When you connect to the KAUF Smart Plug’s hotspot, you should be prompted by your device to sign-in to the Wi-Fi network.
 The sign-in page will list Wi-Fi networks the KAUF Smart Plug found, and allow entry of any SSID and password used to connect to your local Wi-Fi network.
 Enter your network credentials and click save.
 The KAUF Smart Plug will reboot and connect to your Wi-Fi network.

-Optional Step 5: Rename the device and entities.
+Step 6: Rename the device and entities.
+If you didn’t add the plug to the ESPHome dashboard and rename there, you will want to rename the device and any entities you intent to use in Home Assistant.
 From the Home Assistant Integrations page, accessed through the configuration menu, the KAUF Smart Plug can now be found within the ESPHome card, initially named “Kauf Plug”.
 Selecting the KAUF Smart Plug from the list of ESPHome devices will allow you to rename the device to something more descriptive and useful.
 Follow the link that says “6 entities” to access a list of the available entities.
 The switch entity will be the entity that is used to turn the KAUF Smart Plug on and off.
 Several sensor entities will be available to indicate detected voltage, current, and power usage.
 Another sensor entity will be a text sensor that provides the plug’s IP address on your network.
 Clicking the individual entities will open up a window allowing the entity names and IDs to be changed to something more descriptive and useful.